jorisvandenbossche/DS-python-geospatial/index.md

 An important aspect of daily work in geographic information science and earth sciences is the handling of potentially large amounts of data.
 Reading in spatial data, exploring the data, creating visualisations and preparing the data for further analysis may become tedious tasks.
 Hence, increasing efficiency and reproducibility in this process without the need of a GUI interface is beneficial for many scientists.
 The usage of high-level scripting languages such as R and Python are increasingly popular for these tasks thanks to the development of GIS oriented packages.

 This course trains students to use Python effectively to do these tasks, with a focus on geospatial data.
 It covers both vector and raster data.
-The course focuses on introducing the main Python packages for handling such data (GeoPandas, Numpy and Rasterio, Xarray) and how to use those packages for importing, exploring, visualizing and manipulating geospatial data.
+The course focuses on introducing the main Python packages for handling such data (GeoPandas, Xarray, Rasterio) and how to use those packages for importing, exploring, visualizing and manipulating geospatial data.
 It is the aim to give the students an understanding of the data structures used in Python to represent geospatial data (geospatial dataframes, (multi-dimensional) arrays and composite netCDF-like multi-dimensional datasets), while also providing pointers to the broader ecosystem of Python packages for GIS and geosciences.

 The course has been developed as a specialist course for the Doctoral schools of Ghent University, but can be taught to others upon request.